 Products from Google

-Web Search, Chrome, Android, Adwords, Google Finance, Google Maps, Blogger, Google Analytics, Google Groups, and others.
+Web Search, Google+, Chrome/Chrome OS, Android, Adwords, Google Finance, Google Maps, Blogger, Google Analytics, Google Groups, and others.

 Products from Apple

 Mac OS X (OS & applications), iOS (iPhone, iPad, iPod touch), watchOS & tvOS, Safari for Windows & other Windows applications and related support, Apple Mobile Device Support in iTunes for Windows.